dddomin3/jobs/README.md

 *12/2013 - 04/2015*

-- Founded and lead team to tackle inefficiencies in report generation
+- Founded and led team to tackle inefficiencies in report generation
 - Developed **Perl** script that calculates and reports HVAC waste
 - Prioritized and delegated bug and feature requests across a team of three developers
 - Oversaw version control, monthly releases, and patch notes